renatopejon/renatopejon/README.md

 # Hi everyone :wave:

-I'm a web development student from Brazil, and I'm currently graduating in Software Analysis and Development at [Uninorte](https://www.uninorteac.edu.br/) I'm also a self-learner.
+I'm the IT guy, the one that grandma calls when the TV is not working.
+I'm currently graduating in Software Analysis and Development at [Uninorte](https://www.uninorteac.edu.br/) I'm also a self-learner.

-I mainly code in HTML, CSS, and JavaScript.
+Currently, I'm learning how to make things easier with Powershell.
 I am always learning!

 ## Quick overview
 * GitHub stats: